ElManchacho/EasyMailer/README.md

 ![image](https://user-images.githubusercontent.com/74706889/186479970-d3bd3c5a-0eb5-4eb9-ab1c-5090887a0a3c.png)

-Launch the current version of the app with 'py .\main.py'
+Launch the current version of the app with 'py .\main.py' from a powershell terminal

 Typical usage for now :